11/7/2024

 Operator

-you.
 Our next question is from the line of Sanjit Singh with Morgan Stanley.
-Please just use your question.
+Please proceed with your question.

 speaker

 Thanks for taking the questions.
 I wanted to stick on DPS again.
-You mentioned that it's sort of 18 months into the launch in terms of customers sort of renewing on DPS.
-What are sort of the trend lines there after you get that first full year of experience under DPS pricing and each sort of trend lines that you've seen when customers start to renew?
-Is that resulting in an uplift of expansion given the stronger underlying consumption trend?
-It's
+You mentioned that it's sort of 18 months into the launch.
+In terms of customers sort of renewing on DPS, what are sort of the trend lines there after you get that first full year of experience under DPS pricing?
+Any sort of trend lines that you've seen when customers start to renew, is that resulting in an uplift of expansion given the stronger underlying consumption trend?

 speaker